Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - Anderson and Adolphs Theory of Emotion
     - Emotional stimuli activate a central nervous system state that, in turn, simultaneously activates multiple systems producing separate responses.
 ![AA Theory of Emotion](toe-aa.png)
-- Kluver-Bucy syndrome: a lack of fear.
+- *Kluver-Bucy syndrome*: a lack of fear.
 - Although humans with amygdala damage don’t show all of the signs of Kluver-Bucy syndrome, they do show deficits in fear processing.
 - E.g. Patient S.M. that exhibited a lack of cautiousness and distrust.
 - Facts about patient S.M.